-The exact privileges available in each role can be adjusted on a database by database basis.
+The exact privileges available in each role can be adjusted on a database by database basis in the Security pane of the File>Database Option dialog.
+This can be changed at any time unless the database has been shared to a server.
 In the illustration below, this database has been set up so that anyone logged on with the User role can open and use the database, but only Developers and Administrators can modify the design of the database (add or remove fields, edit forms and edit procedures).
 Administrators can access this screen by choosing Database Options… in the File menu.

 Anyone logged in as an Administrator always has maximum privileges.
 Administrators also have the ability to make modifications to the account (change passwords, set up roles, make payments, etc.).

 To set up additional roles for your account, open the Site License window from the Panorama menu, then click on the Credentials pane (of course you must be logged in as an Administrator to do this.

 Start by entering your current Administrator password at the top of the panel.
 You have to enter this password every time when you change credentials.

 Next, check the Submit New Passwords option.
 Then enter a password for each role you want to enable for your account.
 (The Administrator password is not optional, and you must re-enter it even if it is the same as before.)

 After you have entered the new passwords, press the Submit button to enable the roles on your account.

 When someone logs into a Panorama account, the role they have depends on the password they enter (everyone uses the same email address).
 To log on, a user opens the Site License window, then enters the account email address, then the specific password for their role.
 For example, you might distribute the User password to everyone on the team, but only the programmer gets the Developer password, and only the company owner gets the Administrator password.